DimonAgon/audio_analyzer/README.md

 6. Try it out

-create audios at '/audios/', create prompt-associations to audios at '/prompt-associations'
+   create audios at '/audios/' out of .wav, create prompt-associations to audios at '/prompt-associations'